ljw1004/vbspec/vb/lexical-grammar.md

 Integer literals can be decimal (base 10), hexadecimal (base 16), or octal (base 8).
 A decimal integer literal is a string of decimal digits (0-9).
 A hexadecimal literal is `&H` followed by a string of hexadecimal digits (0-9, A-F).
 An octal literal is `&O` followed by a string of octal digits (0-7).
 Decimal literals directly represent the decimal value of the integral literal, whereas octal and hexadecimal literals represent the binary value of the integer literal (thus, `&H8000S` is -32768, not an overflow error).

 The type of a literal is determined by its value or by the following type character.
 If no type character is specified, values in the range of the `Integer` type are typed as `Integer`; values outside the range for `Integer` are typed as `Long`.
-If an integer literal's type is of insufficient size to hold the integer literal, a compile-time error results.

-> __Annotation__
-> There isn't a type character for `Byte` because the most natural character would be `B`, which is a legal character in a hexadecimal literal.
+If an integer literal's type is of insufficient size to hold the integer literal, a compile-time error results. (__Note.__ There isn't a type character for `Byte` because the most natural character would be `B`, which is a legal character in a hexadecimal literal.)

 ```antlr
 IntegerLiteral